Latium Freelancing is a micro-job website that claims you can earn by selling your gigs.

-The rate of commissions you will get are actually pretty decent, in my opinion.
-You can earn a decent amount from it especially if you manage to get employer referrals.
+The rate of commissions you will get is actually pretty decent, in my opinion.
+You can earn a decent amount from it, especially if you manage to get employer referrals.

 You just have to make sure the people you invite are really interested in working on Latium Freelancing.
 Otherwise, you’ll just be wasting your time.

 Here’s the tricky part of Latium Freelancing.
 Whenever you complete a project, you will get paid either in cryptocurrency or US dollars.
 It will mostly depend on the employer on what he or she will be paying you.

 You will see the payment on the details page of the project.
 So, you’ll know what you will get paid with when you complete a project.